 A tag-along is a child not enrolled in the class who accompanies a Teaching Parent on his/her workday.
 Workday schedules will depend on number of tag-alongs and their ages.
 While there is no tuition charge for a tag-along child, if the child regularly participates in school activities that involve material costs (such as crafts projects), that child’s parents may be asked to pay a materials fee, to be determined on a case-by-case basis.

-At this time, there is no restriction on the number of tag-alongs in our program.
-This policy may be revised.
+The number of tag-a-long spots available each year will depend upon the ages of the tag-a-longs.
 Please be considerate of others if you do have a younger child with you.
 The tag-along should not be disruptive to the activities of the enrolled children.

 Grow with Me Policy on Child Abuse and Neglect